Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Abstract

 \section{Abstract}

-Online nonparametric estimators are gaining popularity due to their efficient computation and competitive generalization abilities.
+\fontsize{12}{18}\selectfont Online nonparametric estimators are gaining popularity due to their efficient computation and competitive generalization abilities.
 An important example includes variants of stochastic gradient descent.
-These algorithms often take one sample point at a time and instantly update the parameter estimate of interest.
-In this work we consider model selection and hyperparameter tuning for such online algorithms.
-We propose a weighted rolling-validation procedure, an online variant of leave-one-out cross-validation, that costs minimal extra computation for many typical stochastic gradient descent estimators.
-Similar to batch cross-validation, it can boost base estimators to achieve a better, adaptive convergence rate.
-Our theoretical analysis is straightforward, relying mainly on some general statistical stability assumptions.
-The simulation study underscores the significance of diverging weights in rolling validation in practice and demonstrates its sensitivity even when there is only a slim difference between candidate estimators.
+These algorithms often take one sample point at a time and incrementally update the parameter estimate of interest.
+In this work, we consider model selection/hyperparameter tuning for such online algorithms.
+We propose a weighted rolling validation procedure, an online variant of leave-one-out cross-validation, that costs minimal extra computation for many typical stochastic gradient descent estimators and maintains their online nature.
+Similar to batch cross-validation, it can boost base estimators to achieve better heuristic performance and adaptive convergence rate.
+Our analysis is straightforward, relying mainly on some general statistical stability assumptions.
+The simulation study underscores the significance of diverging weights in practice and demonstrates its favorable sensitivity even when there is only a slim difference between candidate estimators.